Course Descriptions

 Corequisite: NUTR 3134, unless given permission by the instructor

-This course focuses on the investigation of hunger and the food assistance systems that address hunger in the United States and the international arena.
-Students complete 60 hours of service activities in the various departments of the San Antonio Food Bank.
+This course focuses on the investigation of hunger and the food assistance systems that address hunger in the United States and around the world.
+Students complete 60 hours of service activities in a food bank or food pantry.

 This course is an introduction to the principles and procedures basic to the management of human and financial resources in food and nutrition services systems.
 The course content concentrates on trends, management processes, systems theory, decision-making, leadership and motivation theories, marketing process, employee training, quality and productivity, and information systems related to food and nutrition services.